-On December 13, 2021, BNI closed an investment of Series A preferred stock of Earnity Inc. ("Earnity"), a decentralized finance ("DeFi") marketplace based in San Mateo, California.
-BNI paid approximately \$11.5 million for the shares of Earnity's Series A preferred stock.
-Following the investment, BNI beneficially owned approximately 19.99% of Earnity's common stock.
+On December 13, 2021, Sentinum closed an investment of Series A preferred stock of Earnity Inc. ("Earnity"), a decentralized finance ("DeFi") marketplace based in San Mateo, California.
+Sentinum paid approximately \$11.5 million for the shares of Earnity's Series A preferred stock.
+Following the investment, Sentinum beneficially owned approximately 19.99% of Earnity's common stock.
 The transaction we entered into with Earnity is an investment only, not the precursor to an acquisition.
 We have no present intention of incorporating Earnity's business or operations, or that of any other DeFi platform, with our own.
-Prior to the closing of the transaction with BitNile Metaverse, Inc. ("BMI") discussed below, our beneficial ownership of Earnity was assigned to BitNile.com, Inc. ("BNC"); as such, BMI is presently the beneficial owner of these shares.
+Prior to the closing of the transaction with BMI discussed below, our beneficial ownership of Earnity was assigned to BNC; as such, BMI is presently the beneficial owner of these shares.
+During the fourth quarter of our fiscal year ended December 31, 2022, we wrote off the entirety of our investment in Earnity.

-On December 15, 2021, Ault Lending entered into an exchange agreement with Imperalis Holding Corp. ("IMHC") pursuant to which IMHC issued us a convertible promissory note (the "IMHC Note") in the principal amount of \$0.1 million, in exchange for those certain promissory notes dated August 18, 2021 and November 5, 2021 previously issued by IMHC to Ault Lending in the aggregate principal amount of \$0.1 million, which prior notes had accrued interest of \$1,529 as of December 15, 2021.
+On December 15, 2021, Ault Lending entered into an exchange agreement with Imperalis Holding Corp. ("IMHC") pursuant to which IMHC issued us a convertible promissory note (the "IMHC Note") in the principal amount of \$101,529, in exchange for those certain promissory notes dated August 18, 2021 and November 5, 2021 previously issued by IMHC to Ault Lending in the aggregate principal amount of \$100,000, which prior notes had accrued interest of \$1,529 as of December 15, 2021.
 The IMHC Note accrued interest at 10% per annum, was due on December 15, 2023, and the principal, together with any accrued but unpaid interest on the amount of principal, is convertible into shares of IMHC's common stock at Ault Lending's option at a conversion price of \$0.01 per share.
-The IMHC Note was converted into 11.0 million shares of IMHC's common stock on October 12, 2022.
+The IMHC Note was converted into 10,990,142 shares of IMHC's common stock on October 12, 2022.

 On December 16, 2021, we entered into a stock purchase agreement (the "Agreement") with the majority stockholders of IMHC.
-Pursuant to the Agreement, we purchased 129.4 million shares of IMHC's common stock from the sellers in exchange for \$0.2 million.
+Pursuant to the Agreement, we purchased 129,363,756 shares of IMHC's common stock from the sellers in exchange for \$200,000.
 Upon the closing of the Agreement, we owned a majority of IMHC's common stock, resulting in a change in control of IMHC.